zuplo/docs/docs/articles/metrics-plugins.md

 By default, we send all three to Dynatrace.
 However, you have the option below to configure which metrics you want to send.

-::: caution Strict format
+:::warning Strict format

-Dynatrace has a strict format for its payload.
-It also has some _surprising_ requirements.
+Dynatrace has a strict format for its payload, which has some _surprising_ requirements.

 From